zapp2photo - stock.adobe.com

 Trump directs US government focus to quantum

-In an Executive Order, president Trump directed the US government to work to establish a cohesive, collaborative approach to the development of quantum technology.
+In an Executive Order, president Trump directed the US government to work to establish a cohesive, collaborative approach to the development of quantum technology

-In two separate Executive Orders (EOs) signed on 22 June by president Trump, the US government has been instructed to take action to establish a more cohesive approach to the commercialisation and deployment of quantum computing, sensing and networking, and to work to mitigate future cyber security threats arising from quantum computers.
+In two separate Executive Orders (EOs) signed on 22 June by US president Donald Trump, the US government has been instructed to take action to establish a more cohesive approach to the commercialisation and deployment of quantum computing, sensing and networking, and to work to mitigate future cyber security threats arising from quantum computers.

 The EO covering quantum information science and technology (QIST), builds on the National Quantum Initiative Act signed in 2018, during the president’s first term in office.